What Are Fringe Benefits and Why Are They Important?

 Fringe benefits are any perks that supplement an employee’s regular salary.
 They're more commonly referred to as employee benefits, and examples include health insurance and retirement plans.

 Fringe benefits could make or break a candidate’s decision to accept your job offer (or whether they’ll apply in the first place).
 In fact, 68% of job seekers want to know what companies have to offer, but 36% of HR professionals admit their company doesn’t disclose benefits information up front.
-On top of supercharging your recruiting efforts, benefits also influence how long employees will stick around.

 According to the IRS, “Any fringe benefit you provide is taxable and must be included in the recipient's pay unless the law specifically excludes it.”
 If the recipient is your employee, the benefit is generally subject to taxes and must be reported on Form W-2.
-However, if the recipient is an independent contractor or partner, the benefit is not taxable but may need to be reported on Form 1099 or Form 1065, respectively.
+However, if the recipient is an independent contractor or partner, the fringe benefit is not taxable but may need to be reported on Form 1099 or Form 1065, respectively.

 Additionally, IRS Publication 15-B notes several non-taxable fringe benefits, including: